johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 As a next step, you may want to consider browsing through the source code of those modules, now that you have a roadmap.
 You can also see a slightly evolved version of the code in this article in the [@nestjsplus/massive repository](https://github.com/nestjsplus/massive) (while you're there, maybe give it a quick :star: if you like this article :wink:).
 The main difference between the code in this article and that repo is that the production version needs to handle **multiple** asynchronous options providers, so there's a tiny bit more plumbing.

 Now you can confidently start using these powerful patterns in your own code to create robust and flexible modules that work reliably in a wide variety of contexts.

+As a final bonus, if you're building an Open Source package for public use, just combine this technique with the steps described in my last article [on publishing NPM packages](https://dev.to/nestjs/publishing-nestjs-packages-with-npm-21fm), and you're all set.

 Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
 And join us at [Discord](https://discord.gg/G7Qnnhy) for more happy discussions about NestJS.
 I post there as *Y Prospect*.